consiler/dialogsite/README.md

 TO DO
 ====
-*Add tesla-esque horizontal scrollspy to home page.
-Nothing crazy fancy for now, just implement it so that Bob knows its there and can comment on it.
 *Make any sized hero image centered rather than shifted to the left
 *   DONE - Add padding to footer so that when you scroll down there is more room on the page for scollspy *Complete no-hero image page title below the subnav
 *   DONE - Balance the footer and content padding
 *   DONE - Make the subnav text highlight color standard - its starting to look weird with brighter colors and the grey colors.
-*Figure out non-scrollspy page, make sure it also supports having and not having a hero image.
-*Figure out what to display when someone clicks on a top level primary nav element.
 *Build multi-depth scrollspy menu
-*investigate whether old intro presentation is to be adapted for the new website *change style of no hero header for pages
+*Meeting: investigate whether old intro presentation is to be adapted for the new website *change style of no hero header for pages

 Plugins that are NOT enabled as of 8/29/2013